Zren/zren.github.io/kde_docs/widget-Qml.md

 {% capture label %}ColumnLayout{% endcapture %}
 {% capture sectionLeft %}

-If you want to stack a number of items on top of each other, you should use a [ColumnLayout](http://doc.qt.io/qt-5/qml-qtquick-layouts-columnlayout.html).
+If you want to stack a number of items on top of each other, you should use a [`ColumnLayout`](http://doc.qt.io/qt-5/qml-qtquick-layouts-columnlayout.html).

 Labels (which are just fancy Text items which follow Plasma's colors) have a default font size, which means they have their own default height.
 So they will be stacked on top of each other.

-Note that if the ColumnLayout is taller than it's contents, the children will have padding between them.
+Note that if the `ColumnLayout` is taller than it's contents, the children will have spacing between them.

 ![](https://i.imgur.com/5S9vVef.png)